-When Matt Damon, Larry David and Tom Brady all encourage us to jump in, it is a tell-tale sign that we must stop the madness and move on to focus on some tech that’s far more promising.
-When the composition of Crypto investors looks curiously similar to those poor folks who lost their life savings in the subprime mortgage bust of 2008, it’s time to say: when the madness does stop, let’s hope the least fortunate members of our society don’t get hurt again.
+When Matt Damon, Larry David and Tom Brady all encourage us to jump in, it is a tell-tale sign that we must stop the madness and move on and should focus on some tech that's far more promising.
+When the composition of Crypto investors looks curiously similar to those poor folks who lost their life savings in the subprime mortgage bust of 2008, the madness needs to stop.
+Let's hope the least fortunate members of our society don't get hurt again.

-Once upon a time, say back in 2021, one could say: hey, blockchain is good for illicit transactions, and just as porn has historically been an early driver of far too many technologies (even books had a porn problem back in the 1500’s), maybe illicit transactions could pave the way for legitimate transactions!
+Once upon a time, say back in 2021, one could think blockchain is good for illicit transactions.
+Just as porn has historically been an early driver of far too many technologies (even books had a porn problem back in the 1500's), maybe illicit transactions could pave the way for legitimate transactions!
 Unfortunately, we’ve since learned that:

 - Crypto is very bad at storing value, the most basic requisite for anything involving transactions.
 Witness the $1 trillion in market value erased from cryptocurrencies in the first part of the year.

 - Crypto cannot just lose value; it's also great at getting stolen.
 Beanstalk is a recent example of massive funds getting looted from crypto initiatives.

 - Transaction costs make crypto pretty bad at legitimate transactions at scale, as El Salvador learned the hard way as it tries to make Bitcoin legal tender.